Please rotate your device

 in order to view this website properly.

-Did you know that women who have periodontal disease may be seven times more likely to have a baby who is premature or of low birthweight?
+Did you know that women who have periodontal disease may be seven times more likely to have a baby who is premature or who is of low birthweight?
 The rise in your hormones during pregnancy can cause gingivitis and even tumours on your gums.
 Let’s learn how to take care of your teeth and gums during pregnancy.

 Pregnancy can cause gingivitis